 What can kid chefs help with?

-- Chopping the cucumbers (with supervision)
+- Washing the cucumbers

 - Stirring the sugar water together